aswathyseb/bioinformatics_workflows/chapter1/README.md

 ## Chapter1 - Workflows

-Chapter1 gives an overview of different bioinformatics workflows and its comparison.
+Chapter1 gives an overview of different bioinformatics workflows.

-As an example variant calling is described using different workflows such as Ruffus, Snakemake, and GNU Make.
+In this repository, variant calling is described using different workflows such as Ruffus, Snakemake, and GNU Make.

 All workflows use